lingtalfi/Light_Nugget/personal/mydoc/pages/conception-notes.md

 - $suggestionPath: the suggestion path to the babyYaml file, without the **.byml** extension, and relative to the **nuggetBaseDir** directory (see more details below).
     For security reasons, the double dot char (..) is not allowed.
+    The colon char (:) is also not allowed, since it's a delimiter of the nuggetId

 - nuggetBaseDir: $app_dir/config/data/$plugin/$relPath/$suggestionPath.byml